mdklatt/serial-perl/doc/tutorial.rst

 ---------------

 Filters can be chained and are called in order for each record.
-If any filter returns `undef` the record is immediately dropped.
-For the best performance filters should be ordered from most restrictive (most likely to return `undef`) to least.
+If any filter returns ``undef`` the record is immediately dropped.
+For the best performance filters should be ordered from most exclusive (most likely to return ``undef``) to least.

+..  code-block:: perl

     $reader->filter(MonthFilter->new(3));
     $reader->filter($local_time);